Tim Birkin: Racing career

-A curiosity in the largely single-seat entry list was Tim Birkin's blower Bentley touring car, stripped down to racing trim, with headlights and mudguards removed.
+A curiosity in the largely single-seat entry list was Birkin's blower Bentley touring car, stripped down to racing trim, with headlights and mudguards removed.
 The race distance was twenty five laps of the 15.8 km track, making a total of 396 km.
 Guy Bouriat took an early lead, followed by Williams, Zanelli, Czaikowski and Étancelin, with Birkin as first non-Bugatti driver, in sixth place.
 Williams in a works Bugatti then became the next leader.
 Czaikowski fell back through the field and Bouriat in the other works Bugatti made a pitstop giving over the car to Chiron.
 Then Williams also had to make a stop for a new wheel.
 That all made way for Étancelin to advance and he was followed by Birkin, the track with its long straights suiting the supercharged Bentley perfectly.

 At one-third distance Chiron led, followed by Étancelin, Williams and Birkin.
 Birkin's fourth place became a third as Williams got engine troubles but then Zanelli, who had made an early stop, came rushing through the field pushing Birkin back to fourth.
 At lap ten "Sabipa" crashed and was thrown out of his Bugatti, Birkin only avoiding the injured driver by the slightest of margins.
 After eleven laps Chiron encountered problems with oil pressure and Étancelin took over the lead.
 Soon Chiron was also passed by Zanelli and Birkin.
 The Bentley driver used his horn to warn the Bugatti to move over, surely a unique occurrence in Grand Prix racing!
 With seven laps to go Zanelli made another pitstop and Birkin was up into second place.
 While Étancelin, with a 2.5-minute lead, nursed his Bugatti home to take victory, Zanelli had not given up and was catching Birkin fast.
 At the flag the margin was down to fourteen seconds but it was enough for the British Bentley driver to make Grand Prix history.